-Scripps oncologists treat pheochromocytoma with expertise and the most advanced treatment options.
-Most of these rare tumors are treated with surgery, and when possible, Scripps performs minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery.
+Scripps Cancer Center oncologists treat pheochromocytoma with expertise and the most advanced treatment options.
+Most of these rare tumors are treated with surgery, and when possible, we perform minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery.

 Our cancer teams personalize treatment to eliminate cancer while maintaining your quality of life.
 Our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Pheochromocytoma is an extremely rare type of neuroendocrine tumor that forms in the adrenal medulla, which is the center of the adrenal gland.
 Located above each kidney, adrenal glands produce steroid hormones called adrenaline and noradrenaline to control heart rate, blood pressure and other body functions.

 Surgery and ablation are the most common treatments for pheochromocytoma.
 Radiation therapy, chemotherapy and targeted therapy also may be used.
 Your Scripps cancer care team will customize your treatment plan based on several factors, including: